VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: Binary logit single family or multifamily dwelling and IPF to balance results
   + Model type: Binomial Logit & IPF
   + Estimation data: VESimHouseholds::Hh_df
-bzone_hh_inc_qrtl_prop.csv
-bzone_dwelling_units.csv
   + Estimation method: Package build
   + Estimation script: R/PredictHousing.R
   + Model object: data/HouseTypeModel_ls.rda
-  + Notes: User input from csv
+  + Notes: Sources estimation from Census PUMS prepared in the VESimHousehold package

 ####  CalculateBasePlaceTypes

 This module calculates place types for households and firms for the base year.

-* Data sources include none
+* Data sources include NHTS 2001
-* Model types include Linear
+* Model types include Multinomial Logit
-* Estimation uses the following methods: Package build
+* Estimation uses the following methods: Data file in data-raw/HhAllocationModelCoeff.rda
 * Documented in R Script only, no md file produced

 The models in this model step are:

-* Model name: Random allocation based on linear model
+* Model name: MNL model of household allocation to place types based on household structures and income
-  + Model type: Linear
+  + Model type: Multinomial Logit
-  + Estimation data: VELandUse::HhAllocationModelCoeff_df
+  + Estimation data: data-raw/HhAllocationModelCoeff.rda
-bzone_pop_emp_prop.csv
-  + Estimation method: Package build
+  + Estimation method: Data file in data-raw/HhAllocationModelCoeff.rda
   + Estimation script: R/CalculateBasePlaceTypes.R
-  + Model object: NA
+  + Model object: data/HhAllocationModelCoeff_df.rda
-  + Notes: User input from csv
+  + Notes: This module has no estimated model parameters, model was estimated in the development of RPAT and transferred as a model object saved in data-raw.

 ####  CalculateFuturePlaceTypes

 This module calculates place types for households and firms for the future year.

-* Data sources include none
+* Data sources include NHTS 2001
-* Model types include Linear
+* Model types include Multinomial Logit
-* Estimation uses the following methods: Package build
+* Estimation uses the following methods: Data file in data-raw/HhAllocationModelCoeff.rda
 * Documented in R Script only, no md file produced

 The models in this model step are:

-* Model name: Random allocation based on linear model
+* Model name: MNL model of household allocation to place types based on household structures and income
-  + Model type: Linear
+  + Model type: Multinomial Logit
-  + Estimation data: VELandUse::HhAllocationModelCoeff_df
+  + Estimation data: data-raw/HhAllocationModelCoeff.rda
-  + Estimation method: Package build
+  + Estimation method: Data file in data-raw/HhAllocationModelCoeff.rda
   + Estimation script: R/CalculateFuturePlaceTypes.R
-  + Model object: NA
+  + Model object: data/HhAllocationModelCoeff_df.rda
-  + Notes: User input from csv
+  + Notes: This module has no estimated model parameters, model was estimated in the development of RPAT and transferred as a model object saved in data-raw.

 ###  VEPowertrainsAndFuels